logo

 New Caledonia

-Having crossed the International Date Line, the flight from Canton Island arrived in Noumea on 16 July and mail for New Caledonia was backstamped on arrival as shown.
+The airmail rate from Canton Island to New Caledonia was 10c and to New Zealand 20c.
+The mail for New Caledonia was backstamped on arrival as shown.
 This example is on the back of a cover flown from San Francisco to Noumea.
 Mail from USA to New Caledonia cost 40c.

 New Caledonia